How To Love Your Body When You Hate It

 Mental health conditions: mental health conditions like depression, anxiety, and eating disorders can all contribute to negative body image and feelings of self-hate.

-Life changes: Life changes such as pregnancy, aging, or changes in health can alter someone’s body, which can lead to feelings of discomfort or dissatisfaction with your appearance.
+Life changes: Life changes such as pregnancy, ageing, or changes in health can alter someone’s body, which can lead to feelings of discomfort or dissatisfaction with your appearance.

 How To Love Your Body When You Hate It: Mindset Exercises